zacgerber/backend-baby-names-assessment/README.md

     'Adrian 603'
     'Adrian 94'
     ```
-    This means that you are not handling duplicate names correctly-- keep the rank of the first name that you encounter during parsing.
-If you see a duplicate name with a different rank, don't add it to your dictionary of names & ranks.
+    This means that you are not handling duplicate names correctly &mdash; keep the rank of the first name that you encounter during parsing.
+If you see a duplicate name with a different rank, don't add it to your dictionary of names and ranks.

-## PR (Pull Request) Workflow for this Assignment
+## PR (Pull Request) Workflow for this assignment
-1. *Fork* this repository into your own personal github account.
+1. *Fork* this repository into your own personal GitHub account.
-2. Then *Clone* your own repo to your local development machine.
+2. *Clone* your own repo to your local development machine.
-3. Create a separate branch named `dev`, and checkout the branch.
+3. Create a separate branch named `dev` and checkout the branch.
-5. Commit your changes, then `git push` the branch back to your own github account.
+5. Commit your changes, then `git push` the branch back to your own GitHub account.
-5. From your own Github repo, create a pull request (PR) from your `dev` branch back to your own master.
+5. From your own GitHub repo, create a pull request (PR) *from your `dev` branch back to **your own** master*.
 6. Copy/Paste the URL **link to your PR** as your assignment submission.
-7. Your grader will post code review comments inline with your code, in your github account.
+7. Your grader will post code review comments inline within your pull request in your GitHub account.
 Be sure to respond to any comments and make requested changes. **RESUBMIT** a new link to your PR after making changes.
 This is the code review iteration cycle.